Dust Mite Protectors - Care, Washing and Maintenance

 What are dust mite protectors?

-Dust mite protectors are encasements or covers for mattresses, pillows, and duvets designed to create a barrier for dust mites and their allergens.
+Dust mite protectors are encasements or covers for mattresses, pillows , and duvets that are designed to create a physical barrier between the sleeper and the bedding.
+They are commonly used as part of a broader approach to reducing exposure to dust and household allergens.

 Washing and maintenance of dust mite protectors